Touseef00710/EDA-PROJECT/README.txt

-🧾 Food Waste Analysis Project
+Food Waste Analysis Project
-👤 Name

-Touseef Ahmed
+Name:      Touseef Ahmed

-📌 Objective
+Objective

 This project aims to study food service data to find patterns in food waste.
 It seeks to uncover practical ways to improve staffing, plan events, and handle waste better.

-📁 Dataset Overview
+Dataset Overview

 The data includes: